 Extending this to Convolutional (Conv2D) Layers:

-We can naively extend these results to Conv2D layers by extracting all the Conv2D layers directly from the 4-index Tensors back, giving several rectangular 2D matrices.
+We can naively extend these results to Conv2D layers by extracting all the Conv2D layers directly from the 4-index Tensors back, giving several rectangular 2D matrices per layer.
 Doing this, and repeating the fits, we find that 90% of the Conv2D matrices fit a power law with .

-Many Conv2D layers show very high exponents.
+A few Conv2D of layers show very high exponents.
 What could this mean?

 Research talks are available on my youtube channel.
 Please Subscribe